 How to register with the Disabilities Service

-Appointments to meet the Disabilities Coordinator, can be made by emailing email@example.com or calling 01 4170658.
-The Disabilities Service is part of the Careers and Student Services Department and is located on the Ground Floor of Aungier Street.
+Appointments to meet the Learner Supports Coordinator, can be made by emailing email@example.com or calling 01 4170667.
+The Learner Supports Office is located in the library in Aungier Street.